I bought tickets for the June dates of the U.S. Women’s Open. Will they work for the rescheduled dates?

 As we work through the logistics of conducting the U.S. Women’s Open Championship on two golf courses for the first time, we are examining all aspects of fan access and engagement to ensure an exemplary experience.
 More information regarding fan experience, week-of programming and special events will be released closer to championship week.
 Real-time scoring, highlights and more from play on both courses will be available on the U.S. Women’s Open app, available free of charge to all fans of the championship.

-Will play from both courses be broadcast on Fox on Thursday and Friday?
+Will play from both courses be broadcast on NBC on Thursday and Friday?

-In partnership with Fox Sports, we remain committed to maximizing the exposure of the 75th U.S. Women’s Open.
+In partnership with NBC, we remain committed to maximizing the exposure of the 75th U.S. Women’s Open.
 The U.S. Women’s Open receives more coverage hours than any other women’s golf tournament, and it remains our priority to provide an exemplary television experience.
-We will work through the details surrounding our postponement in collaboration with Fox, and broadcast schedule specifics will be released at a later date.
+We will work through the details surrounding our postponement in collaboration with NBC, and broadcast schedule specifics will be released at a later date.

 What, if any, safety measures will be taken or guidelines put in place to ensure the health and well-being of fans, players and volunteers?